S4 method for SpatRaster

 additional arguments for writing files as in writeRaster

-The window used must have odd dimensions.
-If you need even sides, you can use a matrix and add a column or row with weights of zero.
+focal The window used must have odd dimensions.
+If you need even sides, you can use a matrix and add a column or row of NA's to mask out values.

-The "mean" function is a special case, as zero weights are ignored automatically.
+The "mean" function is a special case, where supplying weights to w will instead calculate a weighted mean.

 Example weight matrices